-- Be clear about what you want your code to achieve.
-Perhaps staff morale is low, or you’ve had a problem with disputes between colleagues or inappropriate behaviour in the workplace.
-A code should eliminate grey areas around acceptable behaviour, as well as giving you a point of reference should problems arise in the future.
+1Be clear about what you want your code to achieve.
+Your code should eliminate grey areas around acceptable behaviour, as well as giving you a point of reference should problems arise in the future.

 3Be specific where necessary.
-For example, state that staff must arrive by a certain time each day, answer the phone in a certain way, wear appropriate clothing or only use the internet during their lunch hour.
+For example, state that staff must arrive by a certain time each day, answer the phone in a certain way, wear appropriate clothing or only use the internet for personal use during their lunch hour.

-- Ensure it fits with your firm’s values.
-If you try to make drastic changes to your business’ culture, it may be hard to enforce.
+4Ensure it fits with your firm’s values.
+If you try to make drastic changes to your business’ culture it may be hard to enforce.
 Consider what is most important to productivity and staff morale.
-For example, is it essential that employees dress formally or work 9 to 5?

-- Be flexible and take into account individual circumstances.
+5 Be flexible and take into account individual circumstances.
 For example, if your code says you won’t tolerate lateness, you risk putting staff with caring responsibilities at a disadvantage.

-7Communicate your code of conduct by sending round an email or pinning a copy on the wall as a visible reminder.
+7Communicate your code of conduct by sending round an email, making a copy available on your company intranet or pinning a copy on the wall as a visible reminder.

-- Implement your code of conduct by ensuring that you and other senior staff set a good example, and by making staff aware that breaches of the code will be followed up.
+8 Implement your code of conduct by ensuring that you and other senior staff set a good example, and by making staff aware that breaches of the code will be followed up.

-- Deal with breaches promptly.
+9Deal with breaches promptly.
 These may force you to take serious action, but for less serious offences a quiet word is likely to be sufficient.
 Refer to the Acas code of practice on discipline and grievance procedures for guidance.

 follow the code yourself to set a good example

-- consult with employees
+Consult with employees

-- follow up breaches
+Follow up breaches

-- impose inflexible rules that discriminate against certain employees
+Impose inflexible rules that discriminate against certain employees